-Craving an end of summer vacation but running out of time?
+Craving a vacation?
 A little staycation at the Hyatt Regency Grand Cypress Resort may be the ideal Orlando getaway for you.
 This pet friendly resort has so much to offer, you won’t have to break the bank to entertain yourself at one of the nearby, tourist-packed theme parks.

-As an added perk, the Hyatt Regency Grand Cypress offers preferred pricing to Florida residents!
-Use code FLSUN when booking your next staycation.
-Here’s a two-day itinerary for fun, relaxing trip that is totally amendable to meet your personal vacationing needs without ever leaving the Grand Cypress grounds.
+As an added perk, the Hyatt Regency Grand Cypress offers preferred pricing to Here’s a two-day itinerary for fun, relaxing trip that is totally amendable to meet your personal vacationing needs without ever leaving the Grand Cypress grounds.

 Make it a short workday or drive up right after because check in begins at 4 p.m.

 Whether you’re staying in one of the many luxury suites the resort has to offer or a lavish room overlooking the pool, the Grand Cypress has something to fit everyone’s needs.
-All accommodations provide free Wi-Fi, TV video purchases, full bath amenities, ceiling fans, and a private balcony.
+All accommodations provide free Wi-Fi, full bath amenities, ceiling fans, and a private balcony.

 Go for an afternoon or evening swim at the half-acre lagoon styled pool.